usersaynoso/ShadowMe0/Emotion Ring — Spec & Implementation Guide.md

   }
 }

-Key idea: The colors flow clockwise in order of the emotions provided, creating a radial color ring.
+Key idea: The colors form a clean segmented ring with each emotion having an equal area.

 ⸻